Arvindprksh/arvindprksh.github.io/_posts/Linux/2016-02-24-Linux_Compile.md

 $ make oldconfig OR $ make olddefconfig
 $ make menuconfig
 $ make -j8
-- if you encouter errore. install the next one
+- if you encouter error about openssl-devel. install the next one
 $ sudo yum install openssl-devel

 $ sudo make modules_install